tradingview/rest_integrations_docs/source/FAQ.rst

    no *Ticker* then we will use *Symbol* for requests.

 If the broker is satisfied with TradingView instruments, can we not send anything to `/symbol_info`_ and not implement `/streaming`_ and `/history`_?
-   That’s right, the data integration is irrelevant when you are using only TradingView instruments.
+   That\'s right, the data integration is irrelevant when you are using only TradingView instruments.

 How to set up session time for data integration?
    The session schedule is regulated in the `/symbol_info`_ with next paremeters: ``session-regular``,